xyf3333/RoadDetection/README.md

 talker.py
 Reading road data from camera,  processing and publishing real time messages. listener.py
-Revicing the messages and cantrol the motor using servoKit.
+Revicing the messages from LiDAR and talker.py and cantrol the motor using servoKit.
 LICENSE

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>